Mohammed-Azab/MohammedAbdelazim/README.md

 ### **ME?**

 - 🌟 **I'm a Mechatronics engineering student.**
 - 🤖 **I’m passionate about control systems, robotics, and software development.**
-- 💼 **I'm open to work opportunities and collaborations to grow and contribute.**
 - 🎮 **Fun fact: As a child, I used to take apart toys just to figure out how to make my own!**